Memoirs of a Murderer (album): Release and promotion

 When the album was announced, the band released a music video in July for the album's single "Fat Around the Heart", directed by John 'Quig' Quigley who has directed music videos for the likes of Eminem and Kid Rock.
 The next music video release was in August for the song "War Outside" which featured footage from the band's performance at 2014's Mayhem Festival.
 Then they released a music video for "State of Nature" in the same month.
 The album successfully released in August and is the first album to chart, peaking at 18 on the Top Hard Rock Albums and eight on the Top Heatseekers, making this their most successful release to date.
 They later released a music video in October for the song "Murder Murder Murder", then finally another one for "Desperate Lovers" in December.
 Along with the announcement of the album was plans to tour across the UK as a part of the Download Freezes Over tour in September.
 The band toured as a support act for Slipknot along with Korn, starting in Knotfest in San Bernardino, California in October and ending in the UK in January.
 As a means to promote the album further, they released a live promotional video, featuring footage of the band touring with the song "Desperate Lovers".
 In February 2015, the band's song "Killem All" was featured on Soundwave's compilation album Soundwave 2015 through Sony Music.
 In 2015, music videos for the songs for "Eyes (Sleep It All Away)" and "Devil Don't Cry" were also released.

 Track listing

 Was originally released on the Proem EP.

-Was re-recorded from the Midwest Murders EP.
+Was re-recorded from the Midwest Monsters EP.